Turks and Caicos Islands: Climate

-The Turks and Caicos Islands feature a tropical savannah climate (AW), with relatively consistent temperatures throughout the course of the year.
-Summertime temperatures rarely exceed 33 °C and winter nighttime temperatures rarely fall below 18 °C. Water temperature in the summer is 82 to 84 degrees (28–29 degrees Celsius) and in winter about 74 to 78 degrees (23–26 degrees Celsius).
-A constant trade wind keeps the climate at a very comfortable level.
+The Turks and Caicos Islands feature a tropical savanna climate (Köppen Aw), with relatively consistent temperatures throughout the course of the year.
+Summertime temperatures rarely exceed 33 °C and winter nighttime temperatures rarely fall below 18 °C. Water temperature in the summer is 82 to 84 °F and in winter about 74 to 78 °F. A constant trade wind keeps the climate at a very comfortable level.